The 5 Best Guitar Power Amps – Our Pick

 5. Orange Pedal Baby 100

 The Orange Pedal Baby 100 may not be the smallest power amp pedal around but it is definitely compact enough to fit most pedalboard.
 Besides compact dimensions, it features a quite simplistic design, which includes a two-band EQ, so you can tweak the tone in any way you want.
 With full 100 Watts of clean power, it looks more than capable enough to deal with any venue.

-Besides plenty of power, the pedal is characterized by the pretty impressive sound quality.
-Although a solid-state unit, it features a completely analog circuit and we are talking about an AB-class amp, which delivers the recognizable sound on Orange amplifiers.
+Besides plenty of power, the pedal is characterized by a pretty impressive sound quality.
+Although a solid-state unit, it features a completely analog circuit and we are talking about an AB-class amp, which delivers the recognizable sound of Orange amplifiers.
 The sound is clean and offers lots of dynamics.
 At the same time, it won’t affect the sound of your pedals at all.
 So, whether it’s going to be your primary amplifier or you just need a great-sounding backup unit for your tube amp, this pedal is a fantastic choice.

 What’s the difference between power amp and preamp?

 Both are essential parts of a guitar amp, though with different functions.
 On one side, a preamp amplifies the signal that comes from pickups.
 It amplifies it to an audible level, so it can be manipulated with all kinds of effects.
 On the other side, a power amp is what makes everything loud.
-If your guitar amp has 50 Watt, it’s because power amp is that powerful.
+If your guitar amp has 50 Watt, it’s because the power amp is that powerful.

 Different forms of power amps